-- Even where a judge concludes that he or she has a common law power to direct the appointment of an intermediary, the direction will be ineffective if no intermediary can be identified for whom funding would be available.77 - In R v Rashid,78 it was held that the judge must make the assessment of the type of assistance that is required on the basis that the proper level of professional competence from the advocates is available.
+- Appointments should be considered in 'obvious cases [such as] those in which the defendant was a young child or a person with complex problems of the sort that defendants in the reported cases have suffered from'. - Appointment of an intermediary by itself may not in itself be a sufficient adjustment.
+In R v Jordan Dixon78 an intermediary was appointed to assist a vulnerable defendant during the trial, but failures to hold a ground rules hearing and to modify the language used during the proceedings were described as 'regrettable' by the Court of Appeal. - Even where a judge concludes that he or she has a common law power to direct the appointment of an intermediary, the direction will be ineffective if no intermediary can be identified for whom funding would be available.79 - In R v Rashid,80 it was held that the judge must make the assessment of the type of assistance that is required on the basis that the proper level of professional competence from the advocates is available.
 'In the event that one of the advocates asked a question that was too complex or tagged, then the judge as part of the usual trial management by any judge would have intervened to correct the error.'
 The decision that the intermediary was required solely for the defendant's evidence was upheld. - 131.
 The services provided by approved intermediaries are mostly funded by HMCTS, with no charges or payments required by legal representatives.
 This is except for pre-hearing conferences in the Family Court.
 In these cases, legal representatives pay the invoices issued by the provider and can then reclaim from the Legal Aid Agency (LAA), if applicable.
 If the service user is being supported through legal aid, whether the service is funded by HMCTS or not, there must be an application to the LAA for prior authority to incur disbursements.
 If a judge orders that HMCTS will fund a service not normally covered, the provider will be instructed to send their invoice to HMCTS.